NouemanKHAL/sugoku/README.md

  4  3 | 2  1
 ```

-- Done!
+3. Done!

 ### Generate a sudoku puzzle

-In order to generate a hard level 9x9 sudoku puzzle, we will send the following request:
+In order to generate a 9x9 hard sudoku puzzle:

+1. Send a GET Request to `/sudoku` endpoint with the following query parameters `size=9`, `partitionWidth=3`, `partitionHeight=3` and optionally add `pretty=true` for a human readable output

 ```console
 curl 'http://localhost:7007/sudoku?pretty=true&size=9&partitionWidth=3&partitionHeight=3&level=hard'
 ```

-Server responds with a human readable output of the puzzle as follows:
+2. Server responds with a human readable output of the puzzle

 ```console